MahatmaK/Homework5/Pymaceuticals/README.md

-# Homework5
+# MatplotLib
-Repository created for Homework 5 related to VBA due on 4/21/21.
+Repository created for a MatplotLib project

 ** ASSUMPTIONS **
 - The line plot asks for tumor volume vs time point.
 I decided to reverse that and do time point vs tumor volume.
 I believe this graph makes more sense to generate instead of the original.